cha0sbuster/GPU-Pit-Crew/README.md

 4. Rename hooks/qemu.d/\<vmname\> with the name of the virtual machine you want to trigger passthrough.
 (You can make copies with different names if you want.)
 5. Put the hooks folder in /etc/libvirt, merging with the existing hooks folder.

 5a.
 If you want the driver to be automatically reloaded when the VM shuts down, uncomment the last line in stop.sh.
-(This will be configurable eventually.
-Maybe.
-I'll have a go.)
+(This should be configurable in a file in /etc/libvirt/hooks soon.)

 When you're done, you should have these files, wherein \<vmname\> is your VM:
 ```